niklas/BlinkenBike/README.txt

 will be precompiled into according implementions automatically.

 There might be animations beginning with 'test_'.
 These will only be included when BIKE_ENV=test.

+You can select a subset of animations by supplying environment vars EFFECTS and TRANSITIONS

+    EFFECTS=sinchase,solid TRANSITIONS=fade platformio run --target upload